Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 Given the same parent ledger and the same *agreed* entropy sidecar, every honest node injects the byte-identical `ttCONSENSUS_ENTROPY` (digest, tier, count, denominator, contributors).
-That object is ledger state.
+That object is committed in the ledger's transaction tree.
 Therefore **non-fallback entropy must not read mutable local collector state or timing-derived state.** The selector derives non-fallback `(digest, tier, count, denominator, contributors)` only from the accepted `entropySetMap_` (matched to the hash the gate accepted) plus the parent-ledger